Manaslu Circuit Trek

 4. Sunblock everywhere!

-The sun is very strong during the daytime of the short Manaslu base camp trek so the UVA and UVB rays will penetrate much more in the high-altitude thin air.
-So It is important to use high SPF sunscreen at high altitudes to get complete protection from the harmful sun rays.
-You must use a sunscreen of SPF 40 or higher to protect your skin from UVA and UVB rays no matter what rating of SPF your cream has, and reapply every 2 hours.
-We suggest you buy a ‘broad-spectrum’ sunscreen that blocks out both UVA and UVB rays.
+The sun is extremely strong during the daytime of the short Manaslu base camp trek.
+So, the UVA and UVB rays penetrate much more deeply in the thin air at high altitudes.
+It is essential to use high-SPF sunscreen at high altitudes to get complete protection from harmful sun rays.

 5. Wear a hat